Number Sense Maths Programme Overview

 The Number Sense Maths programme is fully aligned with NCETM PD materials and the ready to progress criteria in the recent DfE guidance (Summer 2020).

-Daily lesson plans supporting the 8th March return to school are provided on our Teacher Portal.
-These guide schools to get the most out of the programme for the remainder of the academic year.
+Daily lesson plans are provided on our Teacher Portal.
+These guide schools to get the most out of the programme throughout the academic year.

 Addition and subtraction facts

 At the core of NSM are the Addition and Subtraction Fact Grids.
 These essential facts are the equivalent of times tables for addition and subtraction.
 Just as all multiplication and division calculations use root times table facts, all future addition and subtraction calculations use these root addition and subtraction facts.

 NSM teaches 12 calculation strategies.
 Learning and applying these strategies gives children a deep understanding of number and number relationships.
 Using these strategies children can then "use what they know to work out what they don't know".
 Explicit teaching of derived fact strategies is an effective route to fluency in addition and subtraction facts for all children, including lower attainers.

 Click here for more detail of the calculation strategies.